openSUSE/doc-ci/README.md

 ### Enabling DAPS validation and preview builds

+For official SUSE repositories, all actions below that involve the GitHub web interface should be performed as @suse-docs-bot.
+This avoids creating automated pushes under your own GitHub account name, which may confuse people.
+@suse-docs-bot only needs access to the repo when you upload the key and should be removed from contributor list of the source repo immediately after that.
+If you do not have access to the @suse-docs-bot account, ask @sknorr, @fsundermeyer, @thomas-schraitle, or @taroth21 to perform the below actions for you.

 1. To allow for builds to be uploaded into a publishing Git repository, create an SSH key pair that can be used as a deploy key.
-    We use an internal repository to hold the SSH deploy keys to make sure are not lost.
+    We use an internal repository to hold the SSH deploy keys to make sure they are not lost.

     a.
 Clone the internal [`doc-ci-secrets`](https://gitlab.nue.suse.com/susedoc/doc-ci-secrets) repository.

     b.
-Create a new directory named after your repository in `doc-ci-secrets/ci-ssh`.
+Create a new directory named after your repository in `doc-ci-secrets/ci-ssh-docs-bot` (if you are using the @suse-docs-bot user account; otherwise use the directory `ci-ssh`).

     c.
 Generate a key pair in within this directory.
         Do not set a password for the key file.